 By Maura O’Malley

-To honor the recipients, a special award presentation ceremony and concert will take place in Summer 2018.
-As for the GRAMMY Awards, they’ll broadcast live from New York City’s Madison Square Garden at 7:30pm ET on CBS Sunday, January 28.
+The 2018 GRAMMY Awards will broadcast live from New York City’s Madison Square Garden at 7:30 PM ET on CBS Sunday, January 28.